prajwalkulkarni/prajwalkulkarni-portfolio/_posts/2020-07-06-regular-expressions-in-javascript.md

 }
 ```

-As we can see above, to satisfy the condition we're making use of several <b>if-else</b> statements along with loops as well, which needs to iterate over the string length or whatsoever, and this is only to validate a single field.
+As we can see above, to satisfy the condition we're making use of several <b>if-else</b> statements along with loops, which needs to iterate over the string length or whatsoever, and this is only to validate a single field.
 This is a bad programming practice as it increases code base, space and time complexity.
 So, a good rule of thumb is to make use of regular expressions.
 Using regular expressions binds all the required logic in a single line.
 It also greatly reduces the need to use iterators or multiple if-else statements.